Clinical Research Toolbox

 How the CTN+ can help

 Planning can help prevent challenges and delays.
 Dedicate significant time to designing and project managing your study: clearly articulate your objectives, hypothesis, and how you will meet these objectives.
 Seeking expert advice on the activities listed will prevent your project from facing costly delays.
+Consider connecting with the relevant Regional and Think Tank personnel to seek expert advice.

 Project Development